Blue Ridge Awaits

 One of our favorite ways to enjoy the Greenway is to park near Rivers Edge park and let our kids play at the playground before walking to Blue Cow ice cream, which is connected to the Greenway, for a delicious treat.

-There are so many great hikes around Roanoke and this list hasn’t even covered them all, so choosing just one is tough.
+There are so many great hikes around Roanoke and this list hasn’t even covered them all, but it represents the best.

 If you only have time to do one hike on the list and you’re up for a longer hike, you can’t miss McAfee Knob.
-If you have the opportunity to do more, I’d choose Dragon’s Tooth or Hay Rock next.
+If you have the opportunity to do more, I’d choose Dragon’s Tooth or The Cascades next.
 They really give you a sense of what the area has to offer.

 But you really can’t go wrong with any of the hikes on the list – they all give you the chance to get outside and experience more of this beautiful area.